Mountain Lion Activity at Rancho San Antonio

 - Do not approach a mountain lion, it may feel cornered if you approach it.

-- Don’t turn your back or run, which might trigger a chase response.
+- Do not turn your back or run away, which might trigger a chase response.

 - Stand tall, face the animal, make noise and try to look bigger by waving your arms or throwing objects.